nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 - https://www.youtube.com/watch?v=iTBaI90lpDQ&list=PLgUwDviBIf0oE3gA41TKO2H5bHpPd7fzn&index=23
 - https://practice.geeksforgeeks.org/problems/detect-cycle-in-a-directed-graph/1?utm_source=youtube&utm_medium=collab_striver_ytdescription&utm_campaign=detect-cycle-in-a-directed-graph
 - topo sort is only possible on DAG so if topo sort is not possible for a directed graph then there's a cycle
+-  it will fail to find the topological sorting(i.e. The final sorting will not contain all the nodes or vertices).

 ```
 class Solution {